jonetiz/cs122-stocks/README.md

 ## Features (non-exclusive)
 - Robust user interface with a focus on simplicity
-- Add specific stocks or indexes to track
+- Add specific stocks to track
+- Get news from multiple sources on tracked stocks
-- **Simple moving average** calculation for varied time periods
+- **Simple moving average** analysis for varied time periods

 ## Interface Plan
 SimpleStocks is served as a single-page application, with no bloated or unnecessary features to make the experience as user-friendly and seamless as possible.
 The main interface includes an adjustable time series graph for specified stocks, along with a list of the stocks to be tracked.